RamonRivera2025/RamonRivera2025/README.md

 ### 🌱 Always Learning
 - 📊 Strengthening my data visualization with Power BI & Tableau
-- 🗄️ Practicing SQL for database management and queries
+- 🗄️ Practicing SQL for database management & queries
-- 📑 Improving automation and reporting in Excel
+- 📑 Improving automation & reporting in Excel
-- 🦅 Developing a sharp eye for detail, accuracy, and efficiency
+- 🦅 Developing a sharp eye for detail, accuracy, & efficiency

 ### 🌟 Fun Facts
-- I spend my weekends with wrenches and my weekdays with Excel—turning both engines and data into well-oiled machines 🔧📊
+- I spend my weekends with wrenches & my weekdays with Excel, turning both engines & data into well-oiled machines 🔧📊
 - I once built a back office system from scratch with no prior experience—learning by doing is my superpower
-- On Sundays, you can usually find me watching the Philadelphia Eagles 🦅
+- On Sundays, you can catch me watching the Philadelphia Eagles 🦅
-- You can usually catch me with my headphones on, listening to world news and staying curious 🎧🌍
+- You can usually catch me with my headphones on, listening to world news & staying curious 🎧🌍

 ### 🤝 Open to Opportunities